 ABOUT THE POSITION

-The Powell Foundation (PF) seeks an experienced education and community leader that has a passion for education, teaching and learning to join our team as a Program Officer.
+The Powell Foundation (PF) seeks an experienced non-profit professional to join our team as a Program Officer.
 The Foundation seeks to recruit individuals with superior interpersonal skills, a respectful and analytical approach to the work of grantees and partners, and a proven ability to work effectively as part of a team.
-The successful candidate will have a keen understanding of education systems and practices, a strong commitment to public education, exceptional skills in working and communicating effectively with others, and a deep commitment to addressing issues of equity and diversity in education.
-Together, the team of program officers, community partners and a hands-on, multi-generational family and its independent directors pursue quality grant-making that enables communities to thrive through distribution of more than $15 million in grants per year.
-This position reports to the Executive Director.
+The successful candidate will have a keen understanding of the human and social services sector and/or early childhood education, a strong commitment to public education, exceptional skills in working and communicating effectively with others, and a deep commitment to addressing issues of equity in our communities.
+Together, the team of program officers, community partners and a hands-on, multi-generational family and its independent directors pursue quality grantmaking that enables communities to thrive through the distribution of more than $20 million in grants per year.
+This position is based in Houston, Texas and reports to the Executive Director.